ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 **My decision:** The @Ritchey WCS Streem Handlebars, 42 cm wide{}, is my choice to take.
 It has 73 mm reach and 128 mm drop at a weight of 287 g.
 It has a beautiful and modern shape, internal routing, and Ritchey has a reputation for doing these things right.
 Basically, I found no other handlebar suiting me as well as the Streem. @Pro Sport Comfort Bartape, black{}, will complete the handlebar.

 Because I want to stay with with one manufacturer, stem and seatpost will also come from Ritchey.
-I complete the setup with the @Ritchey WCS Toyon stem, 100 mm length{}, which weighs 139 g, and a @Ritchey Superlogic Link Seatpost, 15 mm setback{}, at a weight of 145 g.
+I complete the setup with the @Ritchey WCS Toyon Stem, 100 mm length{}, which weighs 139 g, and a @Ritchey Superlogic Link Seatpost, 15 mm setback{}, at a weight of 145 g.
 The stem will get a @Ritchey Di2 Battery Mount 2022{}.

 ## The saddle